Who are KAJ? Meet Sweden’s Eurovision 2025 entry

 Should they win, the 2026 Eurovision Song Contest contest would return to the country just two years after it was held in Malmö, following Loreen’s triumph.

-KAJ first need to get through the first semi-final, which is being held on Tuesday 13 May and will be broadcast on BBC One, iPlayer, Radio 2 and BBC Sounds from 8pm.
+KAJ qualified for tonight’s Grand Final on Saturday 17 May after navigating the first semi-final on Tuesday 13 May.

 They are competing against fellow favourites including Estonia’s Tommy Cash and The Netherland’s Claude.
-Italy’s Lucio Corsi, Spain’s Melody and Switzerland’s Zoë Më are also performing – they automatically qualify for the Grand Final on Saturday 17 May.
+Italy’s Lucio Corsi, Spain’s Melody and Switzerland’s Zoë Më are also performing.

 Get to know KAJ...